-While the overwhelming majority of qualitative feedback was positive, some respondents did offer suggestions for ways the service could improve, including an expansion of Parentline's hours of operation.
+While the overwhelming majority of qualitative feedback was positive, some respondents did offer suggestions for ways the service could improve, including an expansion of Parentline's hours of operation and wider advertising to make it easier to find.

-"The thing that infuriates me is that I can't ring after 10 pm - that has been over the years the most difficult.
-If you're having a bad night as a parent and getting angry and frustrated you can't ring Parentline after 10 pm.
+"The thing that infuriates me is that I can't ring after I0 pm - that has been over the years the most difficult.
+If you're having a bad night as a parent and getting angry and frustrated you can't ring Parentline after I0 pm.
 Even if open till midnight - as I am so busy as a parent in the evenings (as well as working all day) and so ringing any other time is too hard.
 Families are not just stay at home mums these days - I work shift work ...and ringing Parentline in the morning is hard.
 I like to resolve issues so I can sleep at night".

-(Parent/Carer 2012): "I love that it's non-judgemental and confidential.
+"I love that it's non-judgemental and confidential.
 I just wish it could be 24/7".